 Both the company and Nasser are incredibly proud of the results.
 It’s basically a car with bike pedals and a hand-operated brake.
 When you start pedalling, the accelerator is triggered, powering the normal engine.
 The car comes with three simple settings: Drive Fast, Drive Slow and No Drive.
 Their studies suggest a calorie burn-rate of more than 300 per 30 minutes!

 How safe is it?

 Holland might be the perfect place to introduce the car first, seeing as the Dutch are so used to cycling every day anyway, but some people are wondering how safe this will be.
-The company are currently debating whether to use regenerative braking or pedals that fold away, allowing the driver to return to standard drive mode.
+The company is patented across the world, but it still waiting for RDW approval in the Netherlands to finally get on the road.

 So, are you someone who feels completely restless whilst sitting in traffic and could benefit from a little exercise during that time?
 Or are you thinking, “Sure, nice concept, but couldn’t this get old pretty quickly?”
 Let us know in the comments below!